James-Chun/MKS22X-FinalProject/README.md

       - Working on changing color of balloon depending on its health
       - Trying to use tint() but it permanently tints all images after it is performed so I need to find a way to "untint"
       - Probably by reversing the coloring through another tint() call

+Devin - Still working on monkey placement
+      - Have decided to compare the placement of the monkey to the nearest two points
+      - Monkey placement inside the line is restricted so far

+May 26, 2019
+James - More progress on projectile (basically the same as balloon)
+      - Projectile movement will track balloon's points (targeting system not yet implemented) and continously move towards it
+      - Functions the same as balloon movement just the end point is constantly moving (projectile speed is set and moves very fast)
+      - Have yet to make projectile disappear after reaching balloon and balloon take damage once getting intercepted by projectile